vietjtnguyen/annotator/README.md

 node imagePathToJson.bash public/image/pascal2010/trainval /image/pascal2010/trainval > image-models.json
 mongoimport -d annotator -c images --type json --jsonArray --file image-models.json
 ```

+Keep in mind that there is a 16 MB limit to `mongoimport` when using `--jsonArray` which the `install_dataset.bash` script uses.

 Developer Stuff
 ===============